 3. DOER: encourages progress and takes on practical jobs

-Doer's deal well with distractions are are focused workers.
+Doers are focused workers who deal well with distractions.
 They know where to go to find information and are proactive about doing so.
-They are task oriented and ask for advice or input when they are stuck on a problem.
+They are task-oriented and ask for advice or input when they are stuck on a problem.

 4. THINKER: produces ideas and thinks through those proposed by others

 Thinkers are good at selecting the information they need to solve problems or complete tasks.
 They are logical and can break down tasks into steps and put information in order.
 When solutions to problems don't work they try to find out why and approach the problem from another direction.